I inform the House that I have selected the amendment in the name of Sir Kevin Barron.

 That issue has to be looked at.
 I think the hon.
 Lady was there when I gave evidence to the working group.
 I finished by mentioning a case that was in the media in October last year, and said that this House will have to come to a decision on what is a personal and private activity and what is not.
 That is something that we may be asked to do in the coming months.

-Over the years, the Independent Standards Commissioner and the Standards Committee have done their best to try and address this imbalance, and have looked at possible ways of updating the current code of conduct, particularly in relation to issues arising from Members’ conduct.
+Over the years, the Independent Standards Commissioner and the Standards Committee have done their best to try to address this imbalance, and have looked at possible ways of updating the current code of conduct, particularly in relation to issues arising from Members’ conduct.
 In the past, the House has resisted attempts to incorporate some of these changes, but I am glad that the working group’s report has given fresh impetus to developing a more comprehensive system of standards and behaviour.

 The Committee contains a pool of expertise on the part of both elected and lay members that we believe will be of real value in developing the new processes.
 We are keen to be of assistance, and I am pleased to say that we now have a meeting in the diary with the Leader of the House to discuss how we can help.
 In my letter to the Leader of the House, I comment that